dlwh/epic/README.md

+### ReadMe is Work in Progress.

+# Epic

+(c) 2014- David Hall.

+Epic is a structured prediction framework for Scala.
+It also includes classes for training high-accuracy syntactic parsers, part-of-speech tagging systems, name entity recognizers, and more

+The current version is 1.0-SNAPSHOT.

+## Documentation

+Documentation will live at the GitHub wiki: <https://github.com/dlwh/epic/wiki>

+## Building

-To build, you need a release of [SBT 0.11.2](https://github.com/harrah/xsbt/wiki/Getting-Started-Setup)
+To build, you need a release of [SBT 0.13.2](http://www.scala-sbt.org/0.13.2/docs/Getting-Started/Setup.html)

 then run